sjml/paper/README.md

 * you have [gh](https://cli.github.com/) installed and are logged in to a GitHub account
     - only needed for initial push; if you don't like GitHub you can manually push and then everything will just work normally from there
     - also used for the `web` command
-* if using the docx builder, you have Microsoft Word installed (or at least the expected fonts)
 * you are not doing any zany branching stuff with your repo
     - should still work, but who knows?
 I tend to not branch on non-collaborative projects, so not a use case I've looked at a ton
 * you are not malicious; input is not sanitized or anything